xFiveRivers/practical_deep_learning/README.md

-# practical_deep_learning
+# Practical Deep Learning

-Files created and used for the FastAI Practical Deep Learning course.
+This repository contains all of the files/books created and used while learning more about deep learning through FastAI's `Practical Deep Learning for Coders` online course.